 It is strongly recommended to only drink bottled water.

 Usually, hotels have access to the internet.
-Also, you can connect at local parks and alongside the Havana’s Malecon.
-An internet card is needed in most cases.
+Also, many Bed and Breakfast have access.
+Otherwise, you can connect at local parks and alongside the Havana’s Malecon.
+An internet card might be needed.

 Airfares to Cuba includes primary medical care in the event of an emergency.